-We can recommend a personalised treatment that could help you reduce the irritation of tinnitus and get on with living your life.
+We can recommend a personalised treatment that could help you reduce the irritation and get on with living your life.

 About Sevenoaks Hearing

 At Sevenoaks Hearing, we provide a bespoke hearing service, using state-of-the-art technology to provide an accurate diagnosis and an effective solution.
 As we are independent of any manufacturer, we can also provide the best solution for your lifestyle.
 Find out about our hearing assessments and other treatment services.

 Written by Matt Cannon, Lead Audiologist at Sevenoaks Hearing.
 Visit our independent hearing centres in Sevenoaks, Banstead and East Grinstead or book an appointment now.